 Module 6: Pulling it All Together

-- Examples and templates for your customizable use
+- Scripts, examples and templates for your customizable use

-- Access to all recording sessions and materials for one year
+- Access to all recordings, sessions and materials for one year

 - Certificate of completion (pdf)

-- Training by the innovators of after loss services
+- One hour of training and feedback from innovators of after loss services every Friday

 - Q&A during live training sessions